merkle-open/NitroNet/docs/installation.md

 ##### Extend your Global.asax(.cs)
 To activate NitroNet it's important to add/register the new view engine in your application.
-You can do this, with these lines of code ([Gist](https://gist.github.com/hombreDelPez/40320c444a6ac4ba39d0040eaf25fdcb)):
+You can do this, with this line of code ([Gist](https://gist.github.com/hombreDelPez/40320c444a6ac4ba39d0040eaf25fdcb)):

 ```csharp
 protected void Application_Start()